SignatureKT/wallpaper-changer/README.md

 //replace this with a day theme char light[] = "C:\\";
 ```
 Set the path to the image you would like to use.
+The image's name set with the PATH is case-sensitive.

 ##### Time
 ```